 Every credit card issuer has different policies for approving new cardmembers.
 With Citi, the main restriction to be aware of is that you’ll be approved for at most one card every eight days, and at most two cards every 65 days.

 Since the Citi Double Cash doesn’t have a sign-up bonus, the 24/48 month restrictions don’t apply.

 You Can Product Change To The Citi Double Cash

-The Citi Double Cash doesn’t have a publicly available sign-up bonus.
-So while it can make a lot of sense to apply for the card directly (that’s exactly what I did), there are potentially some other pathways by which you can acquire this card.
+The Citi Double Cash doesn’t have a sign-up bonus.
+While it can make a lot of sense to apply for the card directly (that’s exactly what I did), there are potentially some other pathways by which you can acquire this card.

 Citi is among the most generous issuers in letting people product change between cards: